yasn77/docker-jenkins-slave/README.md

         Arguments to pass to Java when Jenkins starts.
 Default : '-Djava.awt.headless=true' JENKINS_SSH_PUBKEY
-        SSH Public key that is added to Jenkins user authorized_keys file TZ
+        SSH Public key that is added to Jenkins user authorized_keys file JENKINS_PASSWD
+        By default, the Jenkins SSH account password is randomally generated, however you can set this environment variable to set it yourself.
+    TZ
         Container Timezone.
 Default 'Europe/London'